What Researchers Did

 What They Found

-They described a case of a 21-year-old female who developed hyaluronic acid-induced vascular occlusion four days post-injection, presenting with increasing pain and severe ischemia.
+They described a case of a 21-year-old female who developed hyaluronic acid-induced vascular occlusion four days post-injection, presenting with increasing pain and severe ischaemia.
 Treatment involved immediate hyaluronidase, along with acetylsalicylic acid, piracetam, low molecular weight heparin, corticosteroids, analgesics, prophylactic antibiotics, topical nitroglycerin, warmth, smoking cessation, and hyperbaric oxygen therapy.

 Canadian Relevance